dtcosta/Blockchain_Development/README.md

 ![alt text](https://github.com/dtcosta/Blockchain-Development/blob/main/screenshots/header.jpg)

-For this project, I will take on the role of a new developer at a small bank.
 My mission will be to set up a testnet blockchain for our organization.
 To do this, I will create and submit four deliverables:

 * Set up a custom testnet blockchain.